Liposuction

 Final contour visible after 2–3 months once swelling subsides

-Scars are minimal and discreetly positioned
+Scars are fine and typically inconspicuous

 Bleeding, infection, or contour irregularity